umulmrum/holiday/README.md

 ### How To Add a New Country or Region

-- Add a Provider for that country or region.
+- Add a provider for that country or region inside `src/Provider/...`.
 - Should you need to add country-specific holiday names, add those to `Constant\HolidayName` and provide English translations inside `umulmrum_holiday.en.xliff`.
-- Lookup the ISO code for your country or region and add those to `Resolver\isoData`.
+- Lookup the ISO code for your country or region and add it to `Resolver\isoData`.
 - Provide tests inside `tests/Provider/...` that ideally cover all edge cases.

 ## License